On the Preservation of Quasilocality by the Integration-Out Transformation: Gaussian Measures

-The exponentials in the formulas above implement the ultraviolet cutoffs.
-The exact expressions chosen here are not important.
+Before we give the proof, note that the exponentials in the formulas for $K_\Lambda$ and $K_{\Lambda, \Lambda'}$ above implement the ultraviolet cutoffs and thus formally as $\Lambda \to \infty$ we recover the heuristic expression.
+Incidentally, the exact expressions chosen here are not important.
 Instead of $e^{-x^2}$, we could have chosen any other even, nonnegative function $\alpha(x)$ on $\mathbb{R}$, such that $\alpha(0) = 1$, $\alpha$ is monotone decreasing for $x \geq 0$ and decays sufficiently fast at $\infty$, as well as $\alpha$ is differentiable at 0 (this last condition will be needed later).
-Moreover, we've selected the propagator of the un-cutoff theory to be that of the massive field $\frac{1}{n^2+1}$.
-We could have easily replaced it with any nonnegative sequence which doesn't grow too fast.
+Note that formally $\mu_\infty$ would be the measure that we have regularized.

-The two bilinear forms above are trivially seen to be positive definite.
-Moreover, these two forms correspond to two families of diagonal operators on $l^2(\mathbb{Z}^d)$ which are trace-class.
-Therefore, by standard results \cite{bogachev}, the bilinear forms above define two families of Gaussian measures on $l^2(\mathbb{Z}^d)$ whose covariances are the given expressions.
-We shall denote these measures by $\mu_\Lambda$ and $\mu_{\Lambda, \Lambda'}$.
-Now, while we have defined these to be measures on the space of $L^2(\mathbb{T}^d)$ functions, they are in fact supported on a much smaller space.
-Again, by standard results, we can easily see that all these measures are supported\footnote{In fact, the supports are significantly smaller still, see e.g. example 2.3.6 in \cite{bogachev}.
-Moreover, the supports actually depend on the parameters $\Lambda$.
-However, the space that we chose is sufficient for our purposes.} on the subspace of elements $\{ a_n \}_{n \in \mathbb{Z}^d} \in l^2(\mathbb{Z}^d)$ for which
+\begin{proof} It is a standard result (see e.g. Theorem 2.3.1. in \cite{bogachev} or Theorem 1.12 in \cite{daprato2}) that if we have a symmetric, positive and trace class operator $Q$ on a Hilbert space $H$ with inner product $< \cdot , \cdot >$, then there exists a unique measure $\mu_Q$ on $H$ such that